hluu5/stockx_challenge/README.md

     .then(data=> console.log(data.data))
     .catch(err=>console.log(err))
   ```
+### Logging:
-## Logs are not being shown in console because we don't want user to see them in production-ready app
+#### Logs are not being shown in console because we don't want user to see them in production-ready app
-## Instead, they are saved inside 'logs' folder: 'appLog.log' and 'appError.log'.
+#### Instead, they are saved inside 'logs' folder: 'appLog.log' and 'appError.log'.
 This will reduce run time and improve security:
 ```
 ## To access log files inside Docker Container, you can copy them to your host local directory using commands: